benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 NOTES:

-- Here's where it gets tricky
+- But here's where it gets tricky
 - What about verifying **after** we've fetched the data?
 - **ONE:** With Enzyme we have to switch to `mount()` in order for the `useEffect()` to run
-  - There are workarounds with `jest-react-hooks-shallow` or manually running `useEffect()`
+  - There are workarounds but lets stick w/ the basics
-- Let's assume we've mocked the `fetch()` request with `jest-fetch-mock` or all the many other ways
+- Let's assume we've mocked the `fetch()` request...
-  - We'll mock it to return the data we need for the test
+  - To return the data we need for the test
-  - In this case, no results
+  - In this case, **no results**
-- We need to tell the test to wait to run our assertions until **after** the `fetch` has returned
+- Now we need to wait to run our assertions until **after** the `fetch` has returned
-  - After `Championships` has called `setData` with the empty list
+  - **After** `setData` is called with the empty list
-  - (Cuz the Utah Jazz have never, ever won)
-  - And after it has re-rendered to render the `<EmptyState />`
+  - And **after** the component has rendered the `<EmptyState />`
 - I've linked to a blog post I wrote on how to accomplish this w/ Enzyme
-  - **TWO:** Need to create a helper call `runAllPromises()` that will exhaust all the in-progress JS Promises
+  - **TWO:** Basically we create a helper call `runAllPromises()`...
+  - It will exhaust all the in-progress JS Promises
-  - We don't have any way to "hook" into when the `fetch` is done (we'll see an example of this in a bit)
-  - **THREE:** Then call `wrapper.update()` cuz the UI has now re-rendered and updated
+  - **THREE:** Then we call `wrapper.update()` cuz the UI has now re-rendered
-  - **FOUR:** Then we can finally assert that Utah Jazz have never one a championship
+  - **FOUR:** Then we can finally assert that **Utah Jazz have never won a championship**
 - This is simplified with RTL
-  - Take a step back... as a user how would we know when we've got the empty state?
+  - Take a step back..
+  - As a user how would we know when we've got the empty state?
-  - When we see the "No championships found." message for the Utah Jazz
+  - When we see the **"No championships found."** message for the Utah Jazz
-  - **FIVE:** Well RTL has a third-style query called `findBy*`, which is asynchronous
+  - **FIVE:** Well RTL has a third-style query...
+  - It's called `findBy*`, which is asynchronous
-  - It will wait until the element w/ this text is found (or throw an Error if timeout is reached)
+  - It will wait until the element w/ this text is found
   - So the test waits for all the async stuff to happen and then continues once found
-- RTL has async helpers like this built-in which make async testing much simpler
+- RTL has async helpers like this built-in to make async testing much simpler
-  - It's more similar to browser-based, end-to-end utilities like Cypress or Selenium
+  - It's more similar to browser-based utilities like Cypress or Selenium
-  - Again it's wanting to test like users use the component
+  - Again it's wanting to test how end users use the component

 /////